tichandrew02/tichandrew02/README.md

-I am currently in my senior year, pursuing a Bachelor's degree in Computer Science with a Minor in Mathematics.
-My focus is on Software Engineering and Machine Learning.
-I am also working toward several verified certificates in Machine Learning, Azure Services, and iOS Development.
-I am passionate about AI and believe it can be leveraged across many applications to help companies increase productivity and profitability.
-Azure services and Swift programming for iOS development offer powerful tools for integrating AI services and visualizing data.

-In addition to my academic workload of 18 credit hours, I am actively pursuing certifications in these areas.
-Outside of academics, I am an engaged member of the African Student Association (ASA).
-I also have a strong athletic background, having competed in the NCAA and represented my national rugby team for two years, experiences that taught me discipline, respect, and invaluable soft skills.
-I am passionate about using technology to drive positive change and make the world a better place.
-Feel free to reach out if you'd like to connect.
+Greetings!
+Welcome to my Github Profile.
+My name is Andrew Rinomhota, I am in my final semester pursuing a Bachelor’s degree in Computer Science with a Minor in Mathematics at Mississippi State University.
+My primary focus is Software Engineering and Machine Learning.
+I have a strong passion for Computer Science, Mathematics, Data analysis, and Programming.
+Through various projects and problem-solving experiences with companies and student organizations, I have developed practical skills in using technology to real world applications.
+I am eager to bring my expertise to an entry-level position where I can contribute to solutions and continue growing as a professional.
+I am particularly interested in using technology to increase productivity and efficiency in a company.
+Please feel free to reach out so I can share my personal projects, resume which are all on my Personal Website Portfolio.

+🎓Bachelors in Computer Science with a Minor in Mathematics 👨🏾‍💻Software Engineering Experience
+💻 Experienced in Python, C# .Net, C++, Swift Programming, Database Management 🌐 Projects on my Github that use AI and Data Analysis 💡Stong leadership and professional skills with a focus on effective communication and teamwork

 <!---
 tichandrew02/tichandrew02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.